ydamit/planckster-docs/docs/concepts/scrapers.md

 ### Telegram Scraper Configuration

-To use the Telegram Scraper, you'll need to set up a Telegram client.
-Here's how:
+To use the Telegram Scraper, a Telegram client is needed.
+Here's how it is done in Python:

-1.  **Install the Telethon Package**: Make sure you have the Telethon package installed.
-You can install it via pip:
+1.  **Install the Telethon Package**: Make sure the Telethon package is installed.
+It can be installed via pip:

     `pip install telethon`